adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 	  <p class="f5 f4-ns fw4 b measure dib-m lh-copy">Tagline</p>
 	</div>

+Notes:

-Not only do we need to mentally map these abbreviations (assuming we know what they mean in the first place), but we need to wade through a load of classes just to work out what's going on.
-The content itself is somewhat obfuscated.
+- We need to mentally map these abbreviations, assuming we know what they mean in the first place.

-Visual class names are ambiguous.
-For example, `.red` could mean red text, a red background or perhaps a reddish gradient.
-It's hard to know.
+- We need to wade through many classes to work out what's happening; which classes override which; and which apply at certain break points etc.
+- These classes are ambiguous.
+For example, does `black-70` refer to the colour or the background?
+If we need the inspector to find out, this implies the class names are not readable.
+- The content itself is somehwat obfuscated by the noise.

 Here's the same thing using semantic classes: